 Right now, it’s important for a lot of FEC owners to keep track of the number of guests entering and leaving their facility.
 You’ve probably already made adjustments to how your scheduling works- it’s necessary to make special accommodations to meet regulations set up in your region.
 So how can you best meet these regulations and create a safe environment for your guests?
-If you needed to transition to a booking system based around groups or general admission, then this guide might work for you.
+If you need to transition to a booking system based around groups or general admission, then this guide will help you get started.

-First, you need to determine the max occupancy limit of your area- this varies state by state, county by county.
+First, you'll need to create a product for your general admission.
+Start by determining the max occupancy limit of your facility- this varies state by state, county by county.
 That max occupancy is the limit you want to base your party size on; you definitely don’t want to cross that limit.
 Let’s say your maximum occupancy is 100- we want to create parties to reach that limit, but not surpass it.
 Our parties will be based around small groups booking together; we want to ensure that as many groups as possible are able to book without crossing this limit.
 If I want to create groups of 5, I would create a party that looks something like this: